 First time strata owners

-Strata properties are a popular housing choice in B.C. for the convenience, security, added amenities and good value.
+Strata housing is a popular choice in B.C. for the convenience, security, added amenities and good value.
 About one quarter of B.C. residents live in strata housing.
-There are many different kinds of strata from duplexes to apartment style condos, even single family homes in "strata subdivisions" (bareland strata properties).
+There are many different kinds of strata from strata-titled duplexes to apartment-style condos, even single family homes in "strata subdivisions" (bareland strata properties).

 It is important to consider the lifestyle and financial responsibilities when deciding if strata living is the right choice for you.